-The Chief Executive and/or County Solicitor have responsibility for investigating or overseeing investigations of alleged sexual harassment or other breaches of the Code of Conduct and for ensuring these are conducted in a prompt, thorough, and impartial manner, and carried out with sensitivity and due respect for the rights of all parties concerned.
-The Council will always seek to protect the identities of the alleged victim and alleged harasser.
-Where allegations are made in confidence we will not disclose the alleged victim's name until the reasons for any disclosure has been fully explained to them.
+The Council has a responsibility for investigating or overseeing investigations of alleged sexual harassment or other breaches of the Code of Conduct and for ensuring these are conducted in a prompt, thorough, and impartial manner, and carried out with sensitivity and due respect for the rights of all parties concerned.

+The Council will always seek to protect the identities of the complainant and alleged harasser.
+Where allegations are made in confidence we will not disclose the complainant's name until the reasons for any disclosure have been fully explained to them.
 Allegations may be raised anonymously and that anonymity will be respected.
-It is acknowledged that maintaining the anonymity of the alleged victim will make it more difficult to investigate the allegations of sexual harassment that are made.
+It is acknowledged that maintaining the anonymity of the complainant will make it more difficult to investigate the allegations of sexual harassment that are made.

-Members will note that alleged victims will be protected from victimisation by Members or other officers under employment legislation.
-If a Member is accused of harassment they should not seek to contact the alleged victim or, if the allegation is made anonymously, whoever they think made the complaint.
+Members will note that complainants will be protected from victimisation by Members or other officers under employment legislation.
+If a Member is informed that they have had a complaint of harassment lodged against them, they should not seek to contact the complainant or, if the allegation is made anonymously, whoever they think made the complaint.